moelmasry/Education-Management-System/README.md

 ## General info
-Student management system is a spring boot API enable users/students to login, view courses and manage the course registration and export courses schedul as PDF.
+The Student Management System is a spring boot API enables users/students to log in, view courses, and manage the course registration and export courses schedule as PDF.

 ## App Dummy Data
-Application come with ready inserted dummy data as below:
+Application comes with ready inserted dummy data as below:
 * 3 students.
-* 4 system users who can login (3 students + admin)
+* 4 system users who can log in (3 students + admin)
-* 5 courses avaliable for test.
+* 5 courses available for test.
 ## Technologies/Tools
 Application is created using below technologies and tools:
 * JAVA 1.8
 * Springboot V2.6.1 (Maven-based
-* Application is compatable with multable databases
+* Application is compatable with below
 	- H2 in-memory Database (ready to use)
-	- Oracle DB / MSSQL
+	- Oracle 21C / MSSQL 2019
 		* Configuration is ready and commented in [`application.properties`]
+	- Oracle Weblogic 14C (14.1.1.0)
 * LibrePDF/OpenPDF for pdf generation

 ## API Endpoint